The Department of Politics supports academic projects performed by full-time degree-seeking undergraduate students majoring in Politics and UEP.

 - If applicable, a copy of a conference announcement

-Do I need to do anything after receiving my Anderson Fund support?
+What do I do after receiving my Anderson Fund support?

 - Read and sign the contract.
-Download the contract.
 Please return the signed contract to Romy Corona in Johnson Hall, 101, no later than 5 business days after receiving notification of your award.
 Your funds will not be released until you return the signed contract.

-- Prepare a final report.
-The report is due no later than 14 business days after completion of the project.
+- Prepare a final report, due no later than 14 days after completion of the project, and submitted in hard copy to Romy Corona in Johnson Hall 101A.

 - A failure to submit the final report and copies of receipts will disqualify students from consideration of future funding and will cause the student (per contract) to return the funds.
 Failure to follow the rules and procedures for acceptable expenditures can also cause the student (per contract) to return the entirety of the Anderson funds.
 In some cases, these violations can also cause delay in receipt of the diploma.